kengonakajima/snippets/vue/map/README.md

 # Usage

-click on left/up/right/down div element then the map moves
+- click on left/up/right/down div element then the map moves
+- click on addmarker to randomly add leaflet markers